ReitYaxs/pwgen-urandom/README.md

 **How to use**

-`noisepass` → generates a 16 (by defualt) character password `noisepass N` → generates a N character password
+`noisepass` → generates a 16 (by default) character password `noisepass N` → generates an N character password

 **Installation (user-level, no sudo):**